 Travel increases your risk of getting COVID-19 and infecting others.
-For this reason, the California Department of Public Health asks that you limit your travel during the pandemic.
+For this reason, the California Department of Public Health and the CDC ask that you delay travel until you are fully vaccinated.

 - What’s considered essential travel